marclafr/Escape-the-Underworld/README.md

 		Now you can check the description of the items there are in your inventory with the command "look <item>".

 	PUT/GET ITEMS INTO OTHER ITEMS:
-		Now the game allows you to puc items in other items to reduce the slots occuped in the inventory.
-Actually you are able to put the arrows into the quiver. (and it is needed to use the bows).
+		Now the game allows you to put items into other items to reduce the slots occuped in the inventory.
+Actually you are able to put the arrows into the quiver. (and it is needed to use all bows).

 	ACTIVATE/DESACTIVATE:
 			Some items are Gods statues, those items can be activated and each one have an special effect.
 Right now there are only 3 activable statues out of 3 that are in the game, the Hades one, that need and NPC to cause its effect (not implemented yet), the Aphrodite statue (which haven't anything yet as i have to think what it will do, but you can activate/desactivate it) and the Hephaestus statue, which upgrades the weapon, armour and shield that you have equipped and then it is destroyed.
 To use this introduce "activate <GodName> statue" or "desactivate <GodName> statue" (all in lower case).